 Helping people find their own path to development

-The Centre for International Development and Training (CIDT) is a department within the University of Wolverhampton (UoW), based in the United Kingdom.
-CIDT sits in a unique position, having the corporate backing and research support of an institution of higher learning, while functioning as a social enterprise deeply involved in the practice of international development.
+The Centre for International Development and Training (CIDT) is a centre within the University of Wolverhampton (UoW), based in the United Kingdom.
+CIDT is unique in having the corporate backing and research support of an institution of higher learning, while functioning as a social enterprise deeply involved in the practice of international development.

 Higher education is about pushing at the frontiers of knowledge, to enable economic growth and create a democratic and inclusive society.
 CIDT is at the edge of this frontier, practising a dynamic and alternative approach to research and practice.
 We have successfully adapted the traditional model of the University to meet the technical and institutional needs of developing countries.